The Tales of Hoffman

 Giulietta

-In a pleasant and relaxed atmosphere in a Venetian palace, Nicklausse is joined
+In a pleasant and relaxed atmosphere in a Venetian palace, Nicklausse is

 by lady of the court Giulietta in a barcarole (a gondola rowing song).